Our new website for Edale House B&B is now live!

 Winning Young Business of the Year was the defining moment of course.
 It was a huge achievement and one we are very proud of.
 It gave us recognition for our work and allowed us to take stock of our achievements, look back at what led to that moment, but also to look forward with a new focus and drive.

 We've taken on many new clients throughout 2016, but also held on to all of our original clients, which is wonderful.
 We carry out such a variety of work that every day is different at ALS Marketing HQ, and 2016 has been incredibly varied.
 Some of the highlights include creating the new website for Hidden Valley Yurts, the launch of the Vale Community Hospital Allotment Scheme and the 30th anniversary celebrations at the Forest of Dean Sculpture Trail which included Rainbow Forest.
+We love what we do and love working for all our clients and seeing their businesses grow.

 Given what an incredible year 2016 was for us, we can only wonder what 2017 will bring!